Below are some frequently asked questions. Please refer to them for further information on the admissions process and

 What languages do you teach?

 The Modern Languages are French, German, Spanish, Russian and Mandarin.
 Any one of the first three can be chosen as the first language studied, with the opportunity to start a second (and third) language in the Third Year.
 Classical Greek is also available from the Third Year.
-Top sets begin AS language work in the Fifth Year.
 All First and Second Year boys study Latin, which supports English and Modern Languages by teaching precision and grammar.

 Are boys "set" for any subjects?

 There is no setting in the First Year.
 There is some setting of Modern Languages and Mathematics from the Third Year.
 Science is partially set for GCSE.
 There is no other setting as the boys are generally from a reasonably narrow ability band and opportunities for differentiation, each boy working to his best with none marking time or held back, are offered within the class.

 What about Careers and Universities advice?

-This is excellent, with full careers aptitude diagnosis for each boy and a well-stocked Careers Library.
+This is excellent, with full careers aptitude diagnosis for each boy.
 Nearly all leavers secure their first choice university and course.
 Virtually all go to elite UK universities or medical schools.
-Around 30 boys gain places at Oxford and Cambridge each year and an increasing number go on to study at American Ivy League universities.
-For further details of leavers' destinations please visit the Leavers' Destinations page.
+For further details of leavers’ destinations please visit the Leavers’ Destinations page.

 Do you have to play a particular sport?

 All boys choose the sport they wish to play.
 In the First Year, they can pick football or rugby.
 From the Third Year, they can row, which they do all year round.
 Summer games include cricket, tennis and athletics.
-There are many other activities available, such as golf, real tennis, squash, cross-country, basketball, table tennis, badminton, swimming, fencing, sailing, rock climbing etc.
+There are many other activities available, such as golf, real tennis, squash, cross-country, basketball, table tennis, badminton, swimming, fencing, sailing and rock climbing.

 Does Hampton offer a sport for all policy or is sport elitist?